demian0311/demian0311.github.com/_posts/2017-04-06-cajun-code-fest.md

 We got 2nd place.
 We lost to a team that wrote a chat-bot that gives people local information based on local events.
 Each individual team was able to vote on what project they liked, our team also won this award.
-For both of those we won a $2,500 prize.
+For each of those we won a $2,500 prize.

 ![alt text](/assets/images/misc/ccf_2017.jpg)

 Because my 9-5 work situation has been a bit slow recently it was good to do computer stuff in anger.
 That stuff where you come to respect your peers and challenge yourself.
-One thing that was interesting is that I think it was useful to have a non-technical person on the team.
+One thing that was interesting was that it was useful to have a non-technical person on the team.
 Geoff Daily is more of a business or product owner type.
 His enthusiasm for the vision, guidance and ultimate presentation of our project was invaluable.
 Before the experience I probably would have discounted the value of having that type of person involved in a hack-a-thon.